avive/karmacoin/README.md

 - High-level system components are all `xactor services` - registered in the system and restarted automatically when called after they crash.
 - Store is implemented using `rocksdb`.

+### Code Structure
 - `base` - shared types.
 - `crypto` - low-level crypto lib.
 - `client` - Simple client with a grpc api for code reuse in testing servers and client-to-client p2p flows.
 - `client-app` - Simple terminal client app with support to config file, cli flags and logging.
-- `dr` - Implementation of double-ratchet protocol.
 - `db` - Adds ttl capabilities to rocksdb data stoe.
 - `server` - Server implementation.
 - `server-app` - Simple console server app.

 ---

-Copyright (c) 2022 by the [KarmaCoin Authors](https://github.com/).
-This work is licensed under the KarmaCoin License v0.1.0.
+Copyright (c) 2022 by the KarmaCoin Authors.
+This work is licensed under the [KarmaCoin License](https://github.com/karma-coin/.github/blob/main/LICENSE).